PierreSenellart/provsql/doc/TODO/bounded-treewidth-data.md

    columnar `reachability_evaluate` forms remain as internal/testing
    surfaces.

-Staged extensions after v1, in order: undirected recursive shape (`r.node IN (e.src, e.dst)` with a `CASE` head); multi-source base arm over a tracked source relation (probabilistic super-source); deterministic edge-column quals (if not already in v1); Shapley/stats demos over reach tokens; BID edge blocks as multivalued (k+1)-way branching (endpoint co-location joins the treewidth condition); join-defined graphs -- disjoint supports certified by keys/FDs as compound variables first, the faithful variables-in-the-decomposition DP (late-branching states) after.
-Then, a detailed look at **non-recursive** queries helped by the data decomposition (the relational pathologies of the intro and Route 3's threshold case).
+Remaining staged extensions, in order: multi-source base arm over a source relation (`SELECT v FROM sources` -- a virtual super-source with arcs gated by the source rows' tokens when tracked, certain arcs otherwise; the compiler needs a "certain arc" notion, the detection a relation-shaped base arm, the driver a second gather); a degeneracy lower-bound probe on the data graph before the min-fill attempt (cheap fail-fast, reusing `degeneracyLowerBound` over a `Graph`); per-relation decomposition caching with write invalidation; BID edge blocks as multivalued (k+1)-way branching (endpoint co-location joins the treewidth condition); join-defined graphs -- disjoint supports certified by keys/FDs as compound variables first, the faithful variables-in-the-decomposition DP (late-branching states) after.

+#### Non-recursive queries: what the new infrastructure changes

+The relational pathologies of the introduction, revisited with the v1 machinery in place:

+- **Cross products** (`SELECT DISTINCT 1 FROM e a, e b`): already served -- the independent-product factoring and the Boolean fold cover the disjoint and absorption-reachable shapes, as noted above.
+- **The `costar` threshold half** (the in-star self-join, "at least two of `n` edges true"): the *function* is a symmetric threshold, and its textbook linear-size circuit -- the running counter capped at `k` -- is a **certified d-DNNF by construction** (the counter states partition the worlds; each variable branches deterministically once).
+Two consequences.
+First, the equivalent `HAVING count(*) >= k` formulation is *already* exactly evaluated in polynomial time by the `CountCmpEvaluator` DP, so the pathology only bites when the workload insists on the self-join form; route 3 is therefore purely a *recognition* problem (rewrite the self-join-through-a-centre shape to the counting form), and stays deferred until a workload exhibits it.
+  Second, when it is recognised, the emitted counter circuit should carry the d-DNNF certificate, making the result a first-class token evaluable by `independent` -- the certificate is the missing output channel route 3 previously lacked.
+- **Fixed-length path patterns** (self-join chains
+  `e a, e b [, e c] WHERE a.dst = b.src ...` with `DISTINCT` projection,
+  i.e. bounded-hop reachability): these are the non-recursive queries where the *data* decomposition genuinely helps, and they need no automaton compilation -- the reachability DP extends by capping the relation with path lengths (entries in `{0..L, infinity}` instead of bits), a `(L+2)`-fold state blow-up for hop bound `L`.
+The natural detection is on the recursive side anyway (a depth-bounded recursive CTE, or the self-join chain rewritten to one), making this the cleanest next *query family* for the existing compiler.
+- **Multi-terminal variants** (Steiner / k-terminal reliability, "all of these nodes pairwise connected"): same DP with the terminal set forced into the domains; the acceptance condition reads several bits instead of one.
+Expressible today only as dedicated calls (no natural SQL shape), so the columnar surface is the place to expose them if a use case appears.
+- **Route A (general MSO / CQ over treelike data)** remains the research bet, but its integration cost has dropped: the provenance-emitting automaton run no longer needs new evaluator machinery -- it only has to *mark its gates* (deterministic state ORs, decomposable transition ANDs) and materialise through the same content-addressed channel, and the whole evaluation and artefact surface (chooser, `independent`, `interpret-as-dd`, Shapley) picks the result up.
+What is still missing is exactly the query-to-automaton compiler, as before.

 The original analysis follows.